-Steam inhalation helps to relieve the symptoms of coughs and colds.
-Find out how to inhale steam and when it is better to use a nebulizer.
+Steam inhalation helps relieve symptoms of coughs and colds.
+Find out how to inhale steam effectively and when to use a nebulizer.

-- First boil two cups of of water and pour them into a bowl.
+- First, boil two cups of water and pour them into a bowl.

 - To increase the intensity, you can place a towel over your head and the bowl.